Light It Like Jeff: Replicating a Famous Photo | Ep 26

 In the realm of iconic imagery, few photographs have captured the essence of timeless elegance and masculine sophistication quite like the 1965 Esquire shaving photo.
 The image, which graced the front cover of Esquire magazine, has become an emblem of classic style and grooming.
 Recreating this masterpiece is not just a photographic endeavor; it's a journey into the past, a celebration of vintage aesthetics, and an homage to the enduring appeal of a bygone era.

-Jeff Carpenter of V-Flat World recently embarked on a project to recreate the iconic March 1965 cover.
+Jeff Carpenter recently embarked on a project to recreate the iconic March 1965 cover.
 The goal was to capture the essence of the original image featuring a woman shaving with shaving cream.
-In this article, we delve into their setup and techniques to achieve this timeless look.
+In this video, Jeff shows us his setup and techniques for replicating a photo.

 Understanding the Original